cmu-phil/py-tetrad/README.md

 We are also modifying some classes in Tetrad to make them easier to call from Python.
 We will maintain a [current version of the Tetrad launch jar](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/resources), which is either the current published version or else the current published version with some [adjustments](https://github.com/cmu-phil/tetrad/wiki/Forthcoming-fixes).
 The example code will work with this current jar.

 Our most recent stable Tetrad version, 7.2.2, is also included in the pytetrad/resources directory.
-But all artifacts for Tetrad for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/), along with signatures to verify their authenticity.
+All artifacts for Tetrad for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/), along with signatures to verify their authenticity.

 # Install